 A report by SmarTech Analysis indicates that 3D printer sales within the dental industry will exceed sales of machining hardware by 2025.
 The technology will become the leading production method for dental restorations and devices worldwide by 2027.

 It is possible that 3D printing may not have the same impact on the consumer, everyday living standards as PCs.
-Nevertheless, it has the potential to revolutionize manufacturing and, perhaps even more importantly, bring it into the hands of everyday consumers.
+Nevertheless, it can revolutionize manufacturing and, perhaps even more importantly, bring it into the hands of everyday consumers.
 One thing is sure, however: 3D printing is here to stay.

 We have viewed the use of 3D printing in the future; however, more than tons can be used in 3D printing, such as 3D printed supercar, jewelry, housewives, superior dental materials, and the third dimension of food, a 3D space odyssey, etc.